kloudnuk/bacnet-client/README.md

 # BACnet Client

-The BACnet Client module uses Joel Bender's Bacpypes3 python package as its BACnet stack in order to implement a service layer with the following interfaces:<br>
+The BACnet Client module uses Joel Bender's Bacpypes3 python package as its BACnet stack in order to implement a service layer with the following interfaces:

 - Device discovery
 - Point discovery
 - Trend collection